Red Root Floater Vs Frogbit: All the Things in Detail

 Origin

 Both of its origins are in South America.
-But their roots are different.
+They may look similar but their roots are actually different.

 Red Root Floater